djsensei/castlewars/README.md

 3. *Smash* - If a character survives battle _and_ is within smash range of the enemy castle, it will deal its smash damage to the enemy castle.
 Huzzah!

 ### Characters
-Characters each have the following integer-valued attributes:
+Each character has the following integer-valued attributes:

 *  `speed`: number of spaces to move forward per turn
 *  `attack`: attack power